ghobot/nyulangone-immersive-classroom/src/experiences/gut_escape.md

 ---
 title: GI Escape Room
-short_description: "Teams of learners on the desktop navigate the gut by solving clinicaly relevent questions / clues to discover ways around the gastro-intestinal track."
+short_description: "Teams of learners on the desktop navigate the gut by solving clinicaly relevent questions / clues to discover ways around the gastro-intestinal tract."
 date_deployed: "5-3-2021"
 tags: experience
 slug: gut_escape